dotnet/msbuild/documentation/High-level-overview.md

 # What is MSBuild
-MSBuild is a build platform used mainly for C# projects within .NET and Visual Studio.
+MSBuild is a build platform used mainly for .NET and Visual Studio.
 But when referencing MSBuild technically we can divide what MSBuild is in 3 main parts:
 - Programming language that uses XML semantics to define build actions and data.
 - API and command line program that interprets and manipulates the programming language.
 - Build engine that executes a build based on the programming language inputs.

 MSBuild also contains some extensibility aspects that mostly interact with the API and engine.
 These are built to increase customization and interaction capability.

-This document covers all parts of MSBuild in a general manner.
-So, there will be no in depth technical details, or how-to's.
-If you'd like to learn how to use MSBuild to improve your builds please visit [Learn Microsoft](https://learn.microsoft.com/visualstudio/msbuild).
+This document covers all parts of MSBuild in a general manner from the perspective of an MSBuild codebase maintainer.
+There will be no in depth technical details, or how-to's.
+If you'd like to learn how to use MSBuild to improve your builds please visit [Microsoft Learn's MSBuild documentation](https://learn.microsoft.com/visualstudio/msbuild).

 # MSBuild XML Language
-The MSBuild programming language is a programming language that uses XML semantics with a focus on describing a project.
-You can see an [exmaple here](../src/Build/Microsoft.Build.csproj).
+The MSBuild programming language is a subset of XML with a focus on describing a project.
+You can see an [exmaple project here](../src/Build/Microsoft.Build.csproj).

-The MSBuilkd XML is built around representing a project's data.
-It uses various attributes to do so:
+The MSBuilk XML is built around representing a project's data.
+It uses various elements to do so:
+- [Items](https://learn.microsoft.com/visualstudio/msbuild/msbuild-items) are inputs to the build system, mostly to tasks or targets.
+They can represent project files, code files, libraries and most things that a project can depend on.
+- [Properties](https://learn.microsoft.com/visualstudio/msbuild/msbuild-properties) are name value pairs, they're used to store data that is used throughout the build.
 - [Tasks](https://learn.microsoft.com/visualstudio/msbuild/msbuild-targets) are how actions are defined in MSBuild, they're a unit of executable code to perform build operations.
-Most used tasks are defined within MSBuild itself but can also be externally authored by implementing the `ITask` interface.
+Many tasks are defined within MSBuild itself, but tasks can also be authored by third parties by implementing the `ITask` interface.
 - [Targets](https://learn.microsoft.com/visualstudio/msbuild/msbuild-targets) represents a group of tasks, in which their order matters.
 It is a set of instructions for the MSBuild engine to build from.
-- [Items](https://learn.microsoft.com/visualstudio/msbuild/msbuild-items) are inputs to the build system, mostly to tasks or targets.
-They can represent project files, code files, libraries and most things that a project can depend on.
-- [Properties](https://learn.microsoft.com/visualstudio/msbuild/msbuild-properties) are name value pairs, they're used to store data that is used throughout the build.

-These attributes are defined within project files (`.csproj`, `.vbproj` etc.). `.sln` solution files are not written with MSBuild XML, but those are interpreted during build process so all projects can be identified.
+These attributes are defined within project files (`.csproj`, `.vbproj` etc.). `.sln` solution files are not written with MSBuild XML, but the MSBuild command-line application can parse them to find projects to build.

-Since the project file defines the data used for the build, the actual build instructions are imported through imports or/and SDKs, that contains their own tasks and targets.
-One example that is vastly used is the [.NET SDK](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk).
+While the project file defines the data used for the build, the actual build instructions are generally imported from a common location through the `Import` element or MSBuild SDKs that contain their own tasks and targets.
+One example that is widely used is the [.NET SDK](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk).

 # MSBuild API
 The MSBuild API is a library with a focus on building .NET programs, as such it is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
 The library includes common build logic and targets, like creation and management of output folder, intermidiary folders, custom task creation, etc...
 This also allows programs (like Visual Studio) to change the behaviour of MSBuild through UI and checkboxes, making sure that the user has access to those options and there is not a need to modify the project file XML directly.